GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-zones.md

 - Cards are facedown and out of play.
 - Cannot be viewed except through abilities.
 - Cards leave the deck when drawn, discarded, or played directly from the deck.
+- If a player would draw from an empty deck, they deal 3 damage to their base for each card they would draw.

 ## F. Hand
 - Each player's hand is its own zone.